Bailey Last Name Origin, History, and Meaning

 Madison Bailey

-Madison Bailey is an American actress known for her role as Kiara "Kie" Carrera in the Netflix series Outer Banks.
-Born in North Carolina, Bailey has openly discussed her mixed-race background and struggles with mental health.
-She has also been an advocate for LGBTQ+ representation in the entertainment industry.
+Madison Bailey is an American actress known for her role as Kiara "Kie" Carrera in the Netflix teen drama series Outer Banks.
+Born in Kernersville, North Carolina, Bailey began her acting career in 2015 and has since appeared in popular TV series like Black Lightning.
+She is also open about her personal life, being diagnosed with borderline personality disorder and coming out as pansexual.
+Bailey has gained recognition for her talent and advocacy, making her a rising star in the entertainment industry.

 Halle Bailey